Use your My Parking Account to:

 - Hamilton Hall (H permit) residents can park in white-lined spaces in Lot 4.

 - Village apartment (V permit) residents can park in spaces next to the Village buildings or in the adjacent lot near the picnic shelter, all lots on main campus, and unrestricted spaces at the Nutter Center Lots 1–9, except during scheduled events.

-Visitors to Campus Housing this semester, Fall 2020, is being limited as an extra safety measure.
-Please contact Residence Life & Housing in advance of your visit by email at email@example.com , whenever possible.
+Visitors to Campus Housing this semester, Summer 2022, are being limited as an extra safety measure.
+Please contact Residence Life & Housing in advance of your visit by email at firstname.lastname@example.org, whenever possible.

 Faculty, staff, and contract staff with B permits can park in: